 Do not use this table to convert from OPANA ER to another opioid.
 Doing so will result in an overestimation of the dose of the new opioid and may result in fatal overdose.

 For example, a patient receiving oxycodone at a total daily dose of 40 mg would then be converted to a total daily dose of 20 mg of oxymorphone (40 mg x 0.5), dosed as OPANA ER 10 mg twice daily.

-Patients 65 years of age or older, patients with mild hepatic impairment, and patients with moderate to severe renal impairment, have an increase in oxymorphone bioavailability.
+Patients 65 years of age or older, patients with mild hepatic impairment, and patients with severe renal impairment, have an increase in oxymorphone bioavailability.
 For these patients on prior opioid therapy, start at 50% of the starting dose for a younger patient or a patient with normal hepatic or renal function and titrate slowly.

 All patients who are receiving long-acting opioid therapy should be monitored closely.
 It is imperative that the prescribers clinical judgment be utilized on each individual case.